oat-sa/taohub-articles/forge/Results And Events/data-presentation.md

 ***T*:= (*Instances, Columns* )**

--   *Instances*: list of instances, in the case of the *Result Module* instances are the results of tests passed by test takers.
+-   *Instances*: list of instances, in the case of the *Result Module* instances are the results of tests passed by test-takers.
 -   *Columns*: set of column.

 ***Column*:= (*Label, Path* )**